microsoftgraph/microsoft-graph-docs/api-reference/beta/api/identityexperienceframeworkpolicy_get.md

 ## Response

-If successful, this method returns `200 OK` response code and a JSON representation of the [identityExperienceFrameworkPolicy](../resources/identityexperienceframeworkpolicy.md) in the response body.
+If successful, this method returns `200 OK` response code and a XML representation of the [identityExperienceFrameworkPolicy](../resources/identityexperienceframeworkpolicy.md) in the response body.

 ## Example